 Iran constantly saying they want to wipe Israel off the map.

-I've been to the Prime Minister's house.
+I've been to the prime minister's house.

-There is absolutely no pomp and circumstance circumstance.
+There is absolutely no pump and circumstance.

 It's nothing like that.